 Q How should we track the iWellness scan in our billing system?

 A Assign a unique charge for the iWellness scan consistent with the time, resources, and purpose of the test.
 Because this is a non-covered service paid by the patient, a claim for reimbursement will not usually be filed.

 If a beneficiary insists a claim be filed, then report 92134-GY.
 92134 identifies SCODI of the posterior segment, retina, and modifier GY means an “Item or service statutorily excluded or does not meet the definition of any Medicare benefit or, for non-Medicare insurers, is not a contract benefit.”
 The modifier notifies the payer to deny this claim.

-Q Which diagnosis code is used on a claim form for iWellness scan?
+Q Which diagnosis code is associated with the iWellness scan?